datamol-io/graphium/README.md

 This folder contains the code necessary for compatibility with the Deep Graph Library (DGL), and implements many state of the art GNN methods, such as GCN, GIN, MPNN and PNA.
 It also contains major network architecture implemented for DGL (feed-forward, resnet, skip-connections, densenet), along with the DGL graph transformer for molecules.

-<span  style="font-weight:bold;color:red">I was thinking of removing most models to avoid having too much maintenance to do, since they either don't perform well on molecular tasks (GAT, RingGNN) or they are generalized by DGN (GCN, GIN, MPNN, PNA, GraphSage)</span>.
+***I was thinking of removing most models to avoid having too much maintenance to do, since they either don't perform well on molecular tasks (GAT, RingGNN) or they are generalized by DGN (GCN, GIN, MPNN, PNA, GraphSage)***.

 ### mol_utils